Come Join Us!

 What are the uniform requirements?

-We require our Cub Scouts to wear the official "Class A" uniform to Pack meetings, when selling popcorn and when completing non-dirty community services, such as walking in parades, flag raisings, Scouting for Food, and others.
+We require our Cub Scouts to wear the official "Class A" uniform to Pack meetings, when selling popcorn and when completing clean community services, such as walking in parades, flag raising, Scouting for Food, and others.
 The official uniform is the following: